Deepakdps/angular-node.js-webSocket/README.md

 ## Steps to run the angular-node.js-webSocket App

-1.Navigate to root folder and execute `npm i`.
+1.Navigate to root folder and execute `npm i`. <br />
-2.Run `node index.js` for starting wesocket server in root folder 3.Run `npm start` in seperate terminal for starting  Angular frontend in root folder 4.U can see
+2.Run `node index.js` for starting wesocket server in root folder. <br />
+3.Run `npm start` in seperate terminal for starting  Angular frontend in root folder. <br />
+4.U can see